kszynter/sandbox_RasPi_GPIO-sensors/README.md

 Modified it to read multiple sensors.

-# remember to add an entry to /boot/config.txt
-# and reboot; when using GPIO PIN 2 it is:
+Remember to add an entry to /boot/config.txt and reboot.
+When using GPIO PIN 2 it is: dtoverlay=w1-gpio,gpiopin=2
-# dtoverlay=w1-gpio,gpiopin=2